FrankSzendzielarz/AlgorandVisualStudio/README.md

 On this page you will find **[getting started](#getting-started)** instructions for developers, details on the functional areas and **[capabilities](#capabilities)** , and the **[project roadmap](#roadmap)**.

-Please also refer to the **[technical reference](./Reference/index.html)** for details of the AlgoStudio or AlgoStudio.Core namespaces.

-The current version is a pre-Alpha release aimed at garnering feedback, bugs, requirements and any other modifications to general direction.
+The current version is an Alpha release aimed at garnering feedback, bugs, requirements and any other modifications to general direction.
 Do expect bugs, breaking changes, and shifts in direction.

 *DISCLAIMER: DO NOT USE THIS VERSION FOR PRODUCTION CODE.
 WE ARE NOT LIABLE FOR ANYTHING.*

+## USING THE TEMPLATES

+After creating a project using a template here, please **Update Nuget Packages** and then **Unload and Reload the project in VS**.

+## UPDATE (February 2023)

+The latest version at 1.6 now includes the following changes.
+- Smart Signatures and re-use of the ABI routing pattern in smart signatures to set arguments and determine which TEAL method is executed.
+- Complex types for read access.
+It is now possible to send structs using ABIStruct decorators and read them in the smart contract or signature.
+- More array types for read access.
+Previously byte arrays were the only supported array type.
+Now other array types are supported while currently the other array types are read only.
+- App.json and ARC4 support remains partially compatible, though the roadmap is updated.

 ## UPDATE (November 2022)